 Markets, street lighting, special activities and many more attractions.
 At this time of the year, Paris shines more than ever and just walking along its avenues will give your Christmas the special touch you desire.

 If normally there are a lot of activities and places to see in Paris, during Christmas its charm is multiplied.
 The French capital dresses up for the holidays with its elegant illumination and offers its inhabitants and visitors a wide range of entertainment for both adults and children.

 During these dates, the Christmas spirit is embodied in the streets of Paris, to the point that it is difficult to choose what to visit first.
-For that reason I have prepared this small list of ideas and key points so that you can organize your visit and you can choose according to what you like the most.
+For that reason I have prepared this small list of ideas and key points so you can organize your visit and choose according to what you like the most.

 1. Strolling under the Christmas lights

 If there is a time of the year when the City of Light lives up to its nickname, it is Christmas.
 Strolling through its most important streets to contemplate the lighting is a must if you travel to the French capital during that time.

 Each of its avenues is filled with multicolored bulbs formed the most diverse forms, projections and luminous arches.
 Likewise, all its historic buildings and monuments are also filled with these lights and show their best face to Parisians and visitors who come from all over the world.

 Although all over the city you will find unforgettable Christmas lights, there are some areas that you can not miss: the Champs Elysees, the Place Vendôme, the entire Montmartre district or Bercy Village are some of these areas.

 To enjoy these decorations you just have to stroll quietly or hire an organized tour of Paris.
 Another way to see the illumination is with one of the tourist buses that travel around the city.